ckelly314/pyisotopomer/README.md

 ## Calculating isotopomers

 Size-correct your data (including all samples and standards), as above.
-Enter the appropriate γ and κ in rows AO-AP of the excel template.
+Enter the appropriate γ and κ in columns AO-AP of the excel template.
 These should be a running average of γ and κ, calculated using a window of \~10 reference material pairings (see below).

 DO NOT MODIFY COLUMN HEADERS IN THE CORRECTION TEMPLATE.
 Save the correction template into your current working directory.

 ### How to think about scrambling when calculating isotopomers

 You will need to enter the appropriate scrambling coefficients in the excel template.
 These scrambling coefficients should represent a running average of γ and κ calculated from at least 10 pairings of reference materials (e.g. a week's worth, if unknowns are bookended by reference materials) run alongside unknowns.
 This is because a small standard deviation in the scrambling coefficients can lead to a large error in site preference, so it is advisable to run sufficient reference materials to bring down the standard deviation of γ and κ.
+To calculate these running averages, it can be helpful to keep a spreadsheet with a running log of scrambling coefficients.

 To calculate isotopomers, modify the "inputfile" keyword to reflect the name of your excel data corrections spreadsheet, then run the following code: